scam-duo/more-info/README.md

 no boundaries, feel free to do stuff

 i do not have a dni list. be weird. i dont mind cc boundary breakers, just dont include me into any of your fetishes ^^ specifically shotacon/lolicon(pedophilia in general???) and incest

+i have a raging hate for chufies/srs 😭